fbpx

 4 Ways Spring Cleaning Impacts Your Mental Health

-Imagine this: you open your windows and inhale the fresh, cool air while the birds outside are simultaneously singing a beautiful symphony as they dance amongst the newly blooming flowers.
+Imagine this: You open your windows and inhale the fresh, cool air while the birds outside are simultaneously singing a beautiful symphony as they dance amongst the newly blooming flowers.
 Spring is most certainly in the air.

 As nature officially marks the beginning of this new season, most of us like to do the same with our own ritual: spring cleaning.

 When we hear the term “spring cleaning,” we think of packing up our winter coats until next season, decluttering messes that have accumulated over the last few months, organizing projects, deep cleaning tasks, and preparing the yards for outdoor living in warmer weather.
-“Though it’s mostly a physical act, most people don’t realize that they are actually refreshing and renewing their mental spaces, too,” shares Bridget DeFiccio LPC, Senior Vice President of Integrated Health at Acenda.
+Basically, a MOUNTAIN of tasks.

 Tips for Effective Spring Cleaning